RoboticVisionOrg/carlie_docs/docs/going_further/3_levels_of_carlie.md

 2. The base layer
 3. The sensor layer

 We have developed these layers to allow you to develop the fourth level, the application layer, as easily as possible.
 However, we have also developed Carlie with this 3 level principle to allow you to change components easily, such as the computation module or the sensors.
-Please note, we will sometimes use the term 'high-level' to refer to the combination of the base and sensor layers.
+Please note, we will sometimes use the term 'high-level' to refer to the combined base and sensor layers.

 ## The Low-Level Layer
 The low-level layer consists of all the hardware and software components required to make the platform physically move.
 This includes: